selketjah/selketjah.github.io/_posts/2018-12-17-fsharp-aesthetic.md

 ```

-One of the cool things about F# is (type inference)[https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/type-inference].
+One of the cool things about F# is [type inference](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/type-inference).
 Unfortunately, it is not infallible, sometimes conflicts occur and you need to specify your type.
 I try to group them and put the parameters with type annotation first.

 Principle #3: be consistent in your function signatures.